JashDoshi777/PokemonTCGP-luck-calculator/README.md

 > *"Did you really get lucky pulling that Crown Rare Charizard ex?
 Or was it just statistical inevitability?"*

-Welcome to the **Pokémon TCG Pocket Luck Calculator**.
-This is a premium, client-side React application designed to calculate the true mathematical probability and luck of your booster pack pulls.
-By mapping directly to official datamined drop rates, the "Rotom Dex Engine" analyzes your pulls to assign a precise **Z-Score**, letting you know definitively if Arceus is smiling upon you, or if you've been cursed by the gacha gods.
+Welcome to the **Pokémon TCG Pocket Companion**.
+Originally launched as the "Rotom Dex Engine" for evaluating pack luck, this project has evolved into a comprehensive, full-stack ecosystem.
+It now features a robust **Collection Tracker**, a custom **Deck Builder**, **Cloud Sync**, and **Meta Deck insights**—all wrapped in a premium, Apple-grade aesthetic.

 ---